Abia APC congratulates Eunice Kalu on her birthday – The Sun Nigeria

 Okey Sampson, Umuahia

-The Abia State Chapter of the All Progressives Congress (APC) has congratulated Chief (Mrs) Eunice Uzor-Kalu (Odiuko n’mba) on her birthday.
+Abia State chapter of the All Progressives Congress (APC), has congratulated Chief Eunice Uzor-Kalu (Odiuko n’mba) on her birthday.

-Chief (Mrs) Uzor-Kalu is the mother of a former Governor of Abia State and current Senate Chief Whip, Senator Orji Uzor-Kalu.
+Chief Uzor-Kalu is the mother of a former governor of Abia State and current Senate Chief Whip, Orji Uzor-Kalu.

-Godson described the celebrant who is also the President/Founder, Reality Organization, Worldwide, as a strong pillar for all Nigerian women of substance.
+Godson described the celebrant, who is also the president/founder, Reality Organisation, Worldwide, as a strong pillar for Nigerian women of substance.

-‘Of course, it’s obvious she’s the mother of our leader Senator Orji Uzor-Kalu which is also a big gift God gave to the world through her.
+“Of course, it is obvious she is the mother of our leader, Senator Orji Uzor-Kalu which is also a big gift God gave to the world through her.

-‘The party wishes Chief (Mrs) Uzor-Kalu many more years to continue her good works for humanity.’
+“The party wished Chief Uzor-Kalu many more years to continue her good works for humanity,” Godson said.

 Leave a Reply